 A mortgage usually arises out of an agreement made between the lender and the debtor (the owner of the real estate).
 The owner's agreement must take the form of a notarized deed.
-The mortgage must be registered in the land and mortgage register of the property.
+The mortgage must be registered in the land and mortgage register of the property in order to be effective.